ulbmuenster/easydb-ulb-plugins/README.md

 ## Usage

-Update a file with objecttype "ztest".
+Update an object that has "Mineralogie" and a "formel" field.

 ## Logging

-Logs can be read via `sudo docker logs easydb-server`
+Logs can be read via `sudo docker logs easydb-server` depending on the server.

 ## Contributing